Charateristics of creative children – Criteria for the selection of creatively able learners

 13. Become obsessed with completing varied projects, or exhibit unusual persistence in completing tasks.
 It is this obsessive need to complete a task that is so important in differentiating folks with good ideas from those who are truly creative.

-Summarized and expanded by Leslie Owen Wilson 10/95 from the works of Klausmier, Renzulli, Torrance, Khetana, and Clark.
+Summarized and expanded by Leslie Owen Wilson 10/95 from the works of authors Klausmier, Renzulli, Torrance, Khetana, and Clark.

 Good web resources on overexcitability: